th1rst/make-me-awesome/README.md

 **Frontend:**
 - React
-- Tailwind CSS / Bootstrap / Custom CSS if needed
+- Tailwind CSS / Custom CSS if needed
+- React-Bootstrap
+- React-Icons
 - Eventually I'll be using ReCharts for displaying the different data in a more visually appealing way

 **Backend:**